-So I had to put together my own exposure treatment programme, which I then worked at progressively for many years.
-There are still many things I can’t cope with, especially as chronic fatigue now limits my energy for stretching my limits.
-However, I still make sure I go out almost every day, to keep it at bay as much as I can.
+I put together my own exposure treatment programme, which I then worked at progressively for many years.
+There are still many things I find hard, especially as chronic fatigue now limits my energy for stretching my boundaries.
+However, I make an effort go out almost every day, in order to keep my fears at bay as much as I can.

 My sympathy and understanding go out to all those reading this who also wrestle with chronic mental problems of any kind.
 I’ve written many prayers about depression, anxiety and agoraphobia, but as a gentle introduction, this is by far the most positive!